w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

 The general rule for rewards across validator pools is that two validator pools get paid the **same amount of DOTs** for equal work, i.e. they are NOT paid proportional the stakes in each pool.
 Within a validator pool, a part of the reward goes to pay the validator’s commission fees, and the remainder is paid **pro-rata** (i.e. proportional to stake) to the nominators and validator.
 Notice in particular that the validator is rewarded twice: once as commission fees for validating, and once for nominating itself with stake.

-To estimate the inflation rate and how many DOTs you can get each month as a nominator or validator, you can use this [excel sheet](https://docs.google.com/spreadsheets/d/1-9Hc3kZ23EhZC3X6feRUKSTv6gj4xR7cvUbJD2zUEZk/edit?usp=sharing) as a reference and play around with it by changing some parameters (e.g. validator pools, total supply, commission fees, etc.) to have a better estimation.
-Even though it may not be accurate since staking participation is changing dynamically, it works well as an indicator.
+To estimate the inflation rate and how many DOTs you can get each month as a nominator or validator, you can use this [Excel sheet](https://docs.google.com/spreadsheets/d/1-9Hc3kZ23EhZC3X6feRUKSTv6gj4xR7cvUbJD2zUEZk/edit?usp=sharing) as a reference and play around with it by changing some parameters (e.g. validator pools, total supply, commission fees, etc.) to have a better estimate.
+Even though it may not be entirely accurate since staking participation is changing dynamically, it works well as an indicator.

 ### 4. The spirit behind the rewards